handshake-org/libhns/SECURITY.md

 - The project team creates a release that includes the fix.

 - The project team announces the release and the vulnerability to the world in the same manner we always announce releases.
-It gets sent to the c-ares mailing list and the oss-security mailing list.
+It gets sent to the hns mailing list and the oss-security mailing list.

 - The security web page on the web site should get the new vulnerability mentioned.

-C-ARES-SECURITY (at haxx dot se)
+C-HNS-SECURITY (at haxx dot se)
 --------------------------------

 Who is on this list?
 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
 It really isn't very formal.
-We basically only require that you have a long-term presence in the c-ares project and you have shown an understanding for the project and its way of working.
+We basically only require that you have a long-term presence in the hns project and you have shown an understanding for the project and its way of working.
 You must've been around for a good while and you should have no plans in vanishing in the near future.